dtoczala/IBM_Cloud_Admin/README.md

 A simple Python script to do some basic IBM Cloud administrative tasks.

-This current script supports version 0.6.5. of the IBM Cloud CLI tool.
+This current script supports version 0.6.6. of the IBM Cloud CLI tool.
+If you have 0.6.5. it will work with that as well, but you will need to disable the CLI version check in the code.

 ## How to Use the Script